Family Urgent Response System

 - Promote stability for youth in foster care, including youth in extended foster care.

-FURS will include the following services:
+FURS includes the following services:

 - A toll-free hotline available 24 hours a day, 7 days a week staffed with caring counselors trained in conflict resolution and de-escalation techniques for children and youth impacted by trauma.

 - County Mobile Response System and Stabilization Teams also available 24 hours a day, 7 days a week.

 - In-home de-escalation, stabilization, conflict resolution, and support services and resources.